-The SA bank spread impacts shown in Table 20 are sizeable for exposures to Corporates, showing weighted average rises of 37 basis points for all SA banks when a CET1 capital target is employed and no reduction in cost of equity is assumed.
-When a total capital target is used, the impact is55basis points for Corporate.
-SA bank spreads for Residential Mortgages actually drop by 1 basis point with a CET1 target ratio and 2 basis points when a total capital target ratio is employed.
+The SA bank spread impacts shown in Table 28 are sizeable for exposures to Corporates under both BCBS 307 and BCBS 347.
+Under BCBS 347, the spread for Corporates rises by 38 basis points for all SA banks when a CET1 capital target is employed and by 57 basis points when a total capital target is used.
+SA bank spreads for Commercial Mortgages drop by 12 basis points with a CET1 target ratio when a total capital target ratio is employed under BCBS 347.